christinebuckler/provider-prescriber/README.md

 [Near Neighbor Search in High Dimensional Data 2](https://web.stanford.edu/class/cs345a/slides/05-LSH.pdf) by Anand Rajaraman

 ## Credits
-Special thanks to the Galvanize instructors, DSRs, mentors, classmates and my family and friends for their support and encouragement during my immersive experience.
-Most importantly, I would like to thank my husband Simon for giving me the opportunity to pursue my goal of becoming a data scientist.
+Special thanks to the Galvanize instructors (Adam Richards, Frank Burkholder), DSRs (John Prendergast, Taryn Heilman, Jon Courtney), project mentor (Gadalia O'Bryan), classmates and my family and friends for their support and encouragement during my immersive experience.
+Most importantly, I would like to thank my husband, Simon Buckler, for giving me the opportunity to pursue my goal of becoming a data scientist.
 I am incredibly fortunate to be a part of the amazing g49 cohort and for my Galvanize immersive experience!
 ![g49](/images/g49.png)